'Don't Hang Up' a Horror Movie Like Saw

 I went into this movie with high hopes and dash of enthusiasm.
 I read the plot line and thought, maybe it will be something different?

 I saw the words pranksters and thought sometimes movies based around social media are a real treat, especially those in the horror genre.
 I really liked Unfriended.
 Unfriended had great moments, some good acting and a solid scary plot.
 The Den involving social media also sprung to mind.
-Perhaps the main difference between those movies and Don’t Hang Up is having likeable characters.
+Perhaps the main difference between those movies and Don’t Hang Up is having likable characters.
 This did not have any.

 The main characters in this story are horrific in my opinion, straight off the bat.

 The movie gives a sense that this is somewhat normal behavior for two teen boys who own a video camera and are opting for online celebrity status.
 I was left thinking at the beginning - "who does that??"
 It's like throwing rocks at cars from an overpass...it's criminal and perhaps that's why I never really bought into having any empathy for the deaths that came about.
 Is that what the writers intended?
 Did they really want me championing the villain, Mr. Lee?

 Situations in real-life where group mentality allows for more than one person to take part in abhorrent behavior really irks me.
 It more than irks me, it makes me sentimental for the vigilantes of the world sometimes.

 I would have really liked more depth to this movie.
-I guessed the ending ...thinking...no really?
-Surely they are going to surprise me?
-Nope, no surprise.
+I found it entirely predictable.

 I would have liked a deeper or more complex message than what I suspected from the end of the opening scene.
 I never do spoilers and I won't here.